 When I first played Love Letter I thought to myself, how good can this be?
 But oh my, how wrong I was.
 The rules are simple but the game is so fun!
 Each person has one card.
 On their turn, they pick up a card then play one.
-You win by being the last person remaining, or the person left with the highest ranked card.
-But the genius comes in how each card interreacts with each other.
+You win by being the last person remaining, or the person left with the highest-ranked card.
+But the genius comes in how each card interacts with the others.

 Each game lasts no more than five minutes but they recommend a race to three to six games depending on player count.
-It works brilliantly in a two, three or four and due to the win conditions takes no longer in either scenario.
-The Marvel edition is great for younger players who will enjoy the theme and also lack of player elimination.
-Both are brilliant, pocket sized games that will add a lot to your celebrations and collection.
+It works brilliantly in a two, three, or four, and due to the win conditions takes no longer in either scenario.
+The Marvel edition is great for younger players who will enjoy the theme and also the lack of player elimination.
+They are brilliant, pocket-sized games that will add a lot to your celebrations and collection.

-If you haven’t Fluxxed before, the game is one where goals and rules can change in the turn of a card.
-The rules start simple: draw a card; play a card.
-The cards can be keepers (or creepers, which are usually bad), goals, rules and actions.
+If you haven’t Fluxxed before, the game is one where goals and rules can change at the turn of a card.
+The rules start simple: draw a card, play a card.
+The cards can be keepers (or creepers, which are usually bad), goals, rules, and actions.
 Keepers/creepers sit in front of you, goals are what everyone is trying to achieve, rules determine how many cards you draw, play, have in your hand etc. and actions… happen.

 Buying a small box, cheaper game for a hardcore gamer can be fraught with difficulty.
 A lot of inexpensive smaller games naturally tend towards the lighter side of things.
 Now, this doesn’t bother me so much as I’m fairly omnivorous in my tastes, but I totally get that some always need a little bit of crunchy strategy in their bite.
 That’s why my stocking stuffing recommendation is the game I raved about most this year: Sensor Ghosts.

-Sensor Ghosts is a co-operative strategy game set in space from respected indie producers Wren Games.
+Sensor Ghosts is a cooperative strategy game set in space by respected indie producers Wren Games.
 In it, you are trying to navigate an ever-shifting asteroid belt with a dicky radar that gives you information on a time delay.
-Your goal is to guide your ship through the interplanetary debris back to Earth, picking up a viable sample of an interstellar virus on the way so a vaccine can be formulated (bit close to home I know).
+Your goal is to guide your ship through the interplanetary debris back to Earth, picking up a viable sample of an interstellar virus on the way so a vaccine can be formulated (a bit close to home I know).